anytizer/fonts/README.md

 They differ as that from Sanskrit and other languages.

 ## Help wanted
-A linguist may suggest a correct way of calligraphy in this font set, and stroke names; so that I can adjust the database.
+A linguist may suggest a correct way of calligraphy in this font set, and stroke names; so that I can adjust the database of SVGs.